-The best Question & Answer and polling platforms can give you real-time analytics and actionable insights into your customers and business relationships.
+The best Question & Answer and polling platforms provide a simple solution to gather real-time analytics and actionable insights from our customers.

 When running an event, a team meeting or gathering of another kind, capturing the unfiltered thoughts of your audience can help you gain critical insight.
 The best Q&A and polling platforms do this while adding spark to any event by encouraging interactivity.

 They can also be great for aiding decision-making, enabling a more democratic process that ensures that everybody's voice is heard when deciding on future direction.